12 ways to make sure you don’t get the job you applied for.

 - Absence of the above indiscretions.

-- A Cover Letter and application that show the applicant has read through the job description, understood what their role would be in the company, and how their previous experience would help them to fulfil that role.
+- A Cover Letter and application that show the applicant has read through the job description, understood what their role would be in the company, and how their previous experience would help them to fulfill that role.

 - The applicant has taken the time to actually look at their potential employer’s website and/or social media profiles.